folkenrothk/NaPoGenMo-2023/writing/planning/terminology.md

 ### Other

-* `Beta testing` - The process of testing a software product with a select group of users before releasing it to the wider public.
-This can be seen as similar to how teenagers may test out new trends or ideas within their friend group before they become more widely adopted.
-* `Version control` - A system for managing changes to code over time, allowing developers to track and collaborate on changes and transitions in the codebase.
-* `Legacy code` - Code that was written a long time ago and may no longer be relevant or useful, similar to how adults may look back on past experiences or decisions and realize they need to move on and make changes.
-* `Inheritance` - In object-oriented programming, inheritance refers to the ability of a child class to inherit the properties and methods of its parent class.
-* `Continuous learning` - A mindset of ongoing growth and development, both within and outside of the field of software development, similar to how adults may seek to continue learning and expanding their knowledge and skills throughout their lives.
 * `Agile development` - An iterative and collaborative approach to software development that emphasizes adaptability, continuous improvement, and responding to change, similar to how adults may approach personal or professional growth and development.
 * `Scalability` - The ability of a software system to handle increased usage or demand over time, similar to how adults may need to adapt and transition to new roles, responsibilities, or challenges in their personal or professional lives.
 * `Lasagna code` - A term used to describe code that is excessively layered and difficult to understand, similar to the way a lasagna has many layers.
 * `Code spaghetti` - Another term used to describe messy and convoluted code that is difficult to follow, similar to the way a plate of spaghetti can be messy and difficult to eat.
-* `Modularity` - Refers to the practice of breaking code into smaller, more manageable modules, similar to how breaking down complex tasks into smaller, more manageable steps can contribute to overall productivity and wellbeing.
-* `Continuous integration and delivery` - Refers to the practice of continuously testing and delivering code updates, similar to how regular maintenance and check-ins can help maintain good health and wellbeing.